Krassnig/krassnig.dev/blog/you-might-not-need-a-use-effect-async-hook.md

 }, [rerender]);
 ```

-To successfully interrupt a promise the error should be caught at the top level function.
+To successfully interrupt a promise the error should be caught in the function calling the promise.
-Otherwise, each time a promise is aborted an error is printed to the console.
+Failing to do so, would result in a print to the console for each aborted promise.
-Yet we still want to rethrow any non-cancellation errors since they contain relevant information about potential errors in our programs.
+Yet we still want to rethrow any non-cancellation errors, as they contain relevant information about potential errors in our programs.

-The example above obviously has quite lot of boilerplate that would be repeated for every async `useEffect`.
+The example above obviously has quite a lot of boilerplate that would be repeated for every async `useEffect`.
 This boilerplate is what `Async` allows you to abstracts.

 ```tsx